pepijnvn/dracula-pro-for-warp/INSTALL.md

 ### Download using Git

 Are you a Git user,?
-Download this theme and keep up to date by cloning the repo:
+Download the theme and keep up to date by cloning the repo:

 ```
 git clone https://github.com/pepijnvn/dracula-pro-for-warp.git